hubverse-org/hubUtils/.github/CONTRIBUTING.md

 - We use [testthat](https://cran.r-project.org/package=testthat) for unit tests.
   Contributions with test cases included are easier to accept.

-## Working with a development version of `hubverse-org/schemas`
+## Synchronizing with `hubverse-org/schemas`

 The canonical home for the hubverse schemas are at https://github.com/hubverse-org/schemas.
 These schemas are copied over here under the `inst/schemas` folder, which allows offline validation for hubs.

-**If you are developing against an in-development version of the hubverse schemas, you must ensure that the schemas in this repository are synchronized**
+**If you are developing against an in-development version of the hubverse schemas, you must ensure that the schemas in this repository are synchronized.**

 ### Synchronization script